Norman County is named in honor of the large number of Norwegians or Normans, who settled in the country and in the

 Contractor: Olaf Swenson of Saint Paul

 Description: The building faces north and is a two story red-brown colored brick and concrete structure.
-The building is located on landscaped grounds in the center of the city and is 90 feet by 90 feet, and the pressed red-brown colored brick building is accented by sandstone.
+The building is located on landscaped grounds in the center of Ada, The building is 90 feet by 90 feet, and the pressed red-brown colored brick building is accented by sandstone.
 There is a tall square, central tower with peaked corner pavilions and a gabled central section with wide arched windows at the second level.
 In the interior are marble wainscoting, granite steps in the front entry, the high central rotunda and the 15 foot ceilings.
-In 1975, a 500 foot by 80 foot building of similar brick was added to the south rear of the original structure.
+The central rotunda rises to a dome under the tower and has railings around the second floor opening.
+The County District Court courtroom is located on the west side of the second story.
+The building houses the County District Court of the 9th Judicial District.
+In 1975, a 500 foot by 80 foot building of similar brick was added to the south rear of the original structure as the County Office Building.
 The architect was Koehnlein Lightowler Johnson Inc. of Fargo and Twin City Construction Company of Fargo.
 In 1994, the building was remodeled and a further addition constructed.
 The architect was Michael J Burns Architect Ltd. of Moorhead and the contractor was Minko Construction Inc. of Fargo.

 History: The county was created in 1881 and Ada was selected as the county seat.
 The first courthouse was built by O H Myron in 1883 and rented to the county.
 The county bought the building in 1885 for $2,400.
-The cost of construction of the present and second courthouse was $60,637.
+The cost of construction of the second and present courthouse was $60,637.

 Photos taken 2007, 2008, 2019 and 2023